softwarespot/jquery-handlebars/README.md

 #### `store_compiled`

 Store a compiled template.
 This improves efficiency if using the same template continuously.
-Accepts true (default) or false
+Accepts true (default) or false.

 #### `refill`